k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-create_stack_dash.md

 <tr>
 <td> --exclude_dashboard, -x </td>
 <td>
 This takes no arguments.
-If set (ex: create_stack_dash -x), a Grafana dashboard will not be created when the script. is run.
+If set (ex: create_stack_dash -x), a Grafana dashboard will not be created when the script is run.
 </td>
 </tr>
 <tr>